 The Stalker Under the Stairs.

-Step Two: Writer up a short synopsis for your novel based on the title.
+Step Two: Write up a short synopsis for your novel based on the title.

-But, before I do that, I want to share a weird real life event that happened at my house just yesterday.
-My stepdaughter got home from school and sent my husband a text saying someone had left a note on our back deck.
+But, before I do that, I want to share a weird real-life event that happened at my house just yesterday.
+My stepkid got home from school and sent my husband a text saying someone had left a note on our back deck.
 That means whoever left the note had to open my fence gate, go into my backyard and purposefully leave this note, folded at our sliding door, for us to find.

 On red construction paper, in the handwriting of a small child (or a teenage boy because we all know they have notoriously terrible handwriting), the note read: Dear Reader, I am a child with no friends.

 What do I do with this?!
-My husband wants to write back and leave it outside again, like a game of passing notes, but I feel like that’s inviting this alleged child to keep coming into our backyard.
+My husband wants to write back and leave it outside again, like a game of passing notes, but I feel that’s inviting this alleged child/possible weiido to keep coming into our backyard.
 I want to get a motion-activated light, because my bedroom faces the backyard.
 If it goes off, I’ll know.

 Also, I’m getting mild The Watcher vibes, which I wrote about for True Crime Tuesday a couple weeks back.

 *GASP* What if someone read that post and is now trying to fuck with me?